On the Kodaira dimension of maximal orders: Introduction

-Finally, we turn to the main result of this paper which we state as Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro} below.
+Finally, we turn to the main result of this paper (Theorem \ref{Division:Alg:Galois:Embedding:Thm}).
+As a special case, see Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro} below.
 To place this result into perspective, we first mention that its statement relies on the birationally invariant concept of Kodaira dimension for Brauer classes which we obtain here.
+It also requires some more subtle conditions on the ramification.
+We make these conditions precise in Definitions \ref{effective:embedding:intro} and \ref{weak:ramification:intro}.